-ISVAs provide specialist support to all victims/survivors of sexual violence, offering independent information and advice, and providing practical and emotional support.
+ISVAs provide specialist support to victims/survivors of sexual violence, offering impartial information and providing practical and emotional support.
 This ensures victims/survivors can identify choices, exercise their rights, and feel in control and empowered.
-ISVAs will work in multi-agency partnerships, including with specialist learning disability professionals and organisations to ensure the needs of each individual are met holistically.
+ISVAs will work in multi-agency partnerships, including with specialist homeless professionals and organisations, to ensure the needs of each individual are met holistically.
 ISVAs can support with:

-- Risk and needs assessments, tailoring individual plans of support - Reporting options, Criminal Justice support and exploring civil justice options - Accessing a SARC and sexual health advice - > Housing and welfare advice, support and advocacy - Onward specialist referrals such as domestic abuse support or counselling
+- Risk and needs assessments, tailoring individual plans of support - Reporting options, Criminal Justice support and exploring civil justice options - > Accessing SARC and sexual health advice - Housing and welfare advice, support, and advocacy - Onward specialist referrals such as for domestic abuse support or counselling

-The National ISVA Co-ordinator service is provided by LimeCulture and can provide support in identifying your nearest ISVA service.
+The National ISVA Co-ordinator service provided by LimeCulture can provide support in identifying your nearest ISVA service.

-To contact the National ISVA Co-ordinator: NISVAC@limeculture.co.uk • 0800 246 5260 - 9am - 5pm Monday to Friday
+To contact the National ISVA Co-ordinator, please email: NISVAC@limeculture.co.uk